open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 ocm-system   ocm.software-redis-1.0.0-6199010409340612397               9m21s
 ```

-All of the components should have their localization, configuration, and fluxdeployer.
+All of the components should have their localization, configuration, and FluxDeployer.

 Contains the main component and all the references to all other components that might exist.